 For information about specific types of denture cleansers, feel free to ask our dentists for their recommendations.
 Always look for products that have been approved by the American Dental Association.

 Accidents happen, but dropping your dentures should be avoided.
 A very short drop onto a very hard surface often requires repairs, so extra caution is a good idea.
 To help protect dentures from accidental falls, fill the sink basin with water while you clean them.
 If you are concerned about saving water, lay out a double-folded towel over the basin while you work or when you inspect them.

 Dentures last for anywhere between five to ten years, but good patient care can make them last longer.
 They may need to be relined to fit changes in your gums and jawbone.
 Rebasing saves the denture teeth, but creates a new base that fits better with any changes that have occurred in your mouth.
 If the teeth and base are too worn to be reused, replacement is the best option.

-For answers to more questions about dentures, or for both installation, maintenance and repair, please make an appointment for a consultation with any one of our Sacramento dentists at the Marconi Dental Group, 916-589-6462.
+For answers to more questions about dentures, or for both installation, maintenance and repair, please make an appointment for a consultation with any one of our Carmichael dentists at the Marconi Dental Group, 916-589-6462.